 Participants take classes with other CIEE study abroad students only.

 CIEE COMMUNITY LANGUAGE COMMITMENT

 As students gain proficiency in Arabic, resident staff encourage them to use their language skills in everyday settings.
 This fosters a learning community that contributes to both Arabic language proficiency and understanding of Jordanian society.

+This program utilizes the same grading scale and credit system as the USA.
 Grades (A–F with pluses and minuses, based on a 100 point scale) are assigned based on mid-term and final exams, and depending on the course, additional assignments such as a research paper or class presentation.
 Attendance and class participation are also incorporated into the final grade for the program courses.
 Class attendance is mandatory for all CIEE classes.